Skip navigation

 IMPORTANT WARNING:

-Methotrexate may cause lung damage.
+Methotrexate may cause severe or life-threatening lung damage.
 Tell your doctor if you have or have ever had lung disease.
-Call your doctor immediately if you experience any of the following symptoms: dry cough, fever, or shortness of breath.
+Call your doctor immediately if you experience any of the following symptoms: dry cough, fever, difficulty breathing, or shortness of breath.

 Methotrexate may cause damage to the lining of your mouth, stomach, or intestines.
 Tell your doctor if you have or have ever had stomach ulcers or ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
-If you experience any of the following symptoms, stop taking methotrexate and call your doctor right away: mouth sores, diarrhea, black, tarry, or bloody stools, or vomit that is bloody or looks like coffee grounds.
+If you experience any of the following symptoms, call your doctor right away: mouth sores; new or worsening diarrhea; vomiting; fever; chills; persistent, severe stomach pain; black, tarry, or bloody stools; or vomit that is bloody or looks like coffee grounds.

 Methotrexate may cause serious or life-threatening skin reactions.
 If you experience any of the following symptoms, call your doctor immediately: fever, rash, blisters, or peeling skin.